jordanj-pl/Predica-SelfTest/README.md

 ## Notes

-Please note that this is just demo made purely as recruitment tasks.
-There are lot of thing to be done in order to use in production environment especially exception handling.
+Please note that this is just demo made purely as recruitment task.
+There are lot of things to be done in order to use in production environment especially exception handling.
+This app has been tested on iPhone 10 running iOS 13.1.3.